Psychology (PSYCH)

 This course is designed to provide students with a foundation in the use of intellectual and cognitive assessment instruments in clinical evaluation.
 The course covers theoretical issues pertinent to intellectual and cognitive assessment, as well as basic assessment skills including administration, scoring, interpretation, and communication of results for commonly used measures.

-PSYCH 5510 Assessment Methods In Professional Counseling Credits: 3
+PSYCH 5510 Assessment Methods in Personality Credits: 3

 PSYCH 5511 Principles Of Assessment In Psychology Credits: 3